-This page teaches you how to use one-line diagrams in Design Master Electrical and Design Master Electrical RT.
-Each topic is taught on a separate page.
+The following articles teach you how to use one-line diagrams in Design Master Electrical and Design Master Electrical RT.

-Automatic Generation and Customization Options: The first draft of your one-line diagram can be generated for your automatically.
+Automatic Generation and Customization Options: The first draft of your one-line diagram can be generated for you automatically.
 The appearance can be customized to match your existing drafting as closely as possible.
-Explore all the different customization settings that we have, from the common to the obscure.
+Explore all of the different customization settings that we offer.

 Labels: Labels on the one-line diagram are updated automatically as you make changes to your design.
 Learn how to insert and format to provide the documentation your one-line diagram needs.

-Creating Custom Blocks: The blocks we ship with our software will not match the graphics you currently use on your one-line diagram.
-Learn how to create new blocks that work with our software to keep your one-line diagram looking as much like your current ones as possible.
+Creating Custom Blocks: The default blocks our software provides likely will not match the graphics you currently use on your one-line diagram.
+Learn how to create new blocks that work with our software to keep your one-line diagram looking as close your current ones as possible.

 Feeders: The automatically inserted feeders will not always be in the right location.
-Learn about how to move them around and update them to make the connections between panels readable.
+Learn about how to move and update them to make the connections between panels readable.

 Making Changes After the Initial Generation: Designs change.
 Using our one-line diagram makes it easy to keep up.
 Learn about adding new panels, moving panels, updating and changing graphics, and generally keeping your one-line diagram synchronized with the rest of your design.